What should I expect on my first visit?

 Is anyone too old or young to get adjusted?

 No. Anyone from newborn to 100 can and should be examined and adjusted.
 The difference is the technique and force that are used.
 Remember, pain is usually that last indicator that something is wrong.
 Children often don't have pain, but can benefit from adjustments.

-Most insurance plans cover chiropractic care to some degree.
+Most insurance plans cover care to some degree.
 There is so much variance between plans that each person needs to contact their insurance company to learn about the benefits.
-Don't hesitate to ask if you have any questions about the cost of your care.
-We may not be able to answer everything but we will try.
+We provide in house billing and are here to answer any questions that you may have regarding your insurance.

 Can I pay my bill online?

 Yes you can!
 If you go to the homepage of the website click on the Make A Payment tab and enter your card information.
 Paying your bills online waive the monthly statement fees and is good for the environment!

 What makes this office different from other wellness offices?

 Northwest Wellness provides chiropractic, massage, physical therapy, primary care, naturopathic medicine, weight loss, acupuncture and more... all in one location!
 All of our providers are preferred with most insurances.
 Our billing is in house and we are available for any questions you may have.